What we do

 For those who are going home, towards the end of the group time, children are supported to find their own peg and get their belongings, helped where needed to put on their coats and taken outside to meet their parents at the gate.

-At the beginning of our afternoon session, those children arriving, come into the setting for the session, self register with their name, and putting their own belongings onto their peg.
-We then all wash our hands and sit together for lunch.
+At the beginning of our afternoon session, we all sit together for lunch.
 Children are supported to get their own packed lunches out and choose somewhere to sit, for this sociable meal time.
 Several practitioners join the children eating, while others are available to offer physical support children such as by opening packets or containers.